Difegue/TVC-16/content/022-caddy-2-update.md

 ![🦊 mikon!]({static}/images/webhook.png)

 Since it goes through Caddy, you get SSL verification that _just works_ out of the box.
+GitHub actually sends *two* POST requests (one when `master` is pushed, and one when `gh-pages` is updated by GitHub Actions), but `webhook` will filter the first one out since it doesn't match the `refs/heads/gh-pages` rule.

 # Closing thoughts

 I was kinda worried about redoing the autodeploy setup since Caddy 2 doesn't support it out of the box, but `webhook` seems to be a solid alternative.
 Not having to replace it again whenever I end up re-switching HTTP servers is also a bonus!

-With this setup, I actually get *two* webhooks events (one when `master` is pushed, and one when `gh-pages` is updated by GitHub Actions), which is slightly-inefficient-but-I-don't-really-care.

-One could circumvent this by doing the Pelican build on the host machine directly instead of using CI, but I prefer putting the grunt work outside of this woefully underpowered 3$ VPS that's already running about 5 services too many.
+The usual way of deploying this static blog stuff is to do the Pelican build on the host machine directly instead of using CI, but I prefer putting the grunt work outside of this woefully underpowered 3$ VPS that's already running about 5 services too many.

 Here's a Tamamo for having made it to the end.
 ![UNIXCHADS win yet again!]({static}/images/tamamo.jpg)